 Ursula had a tremendous impact on the lives of those students, teaching them what can happen “if prejudice and hatred are allowed to run wild.”
 This scholarship is a testimony to the legacy Ursula created.

-Research or interview a Holocaust survivor, witness, or rescuer.
+Step One: Research or interview a Holocaust survivor, witness, or rescuer.

 - WE MUST NEVER FORGET — The U.S. Holocaust Memorial Museum in Washington has Elie Wiesel’s famous words carved in stone at the entrance.
 “For the dead and the living, we must bear witness.”
 With the passing of time, fewer survivors remain alive to tell their stories.
 How might we best preserve and pass on the stories of Holocaust survivors so that the persecution of all groups can be avoided in the future?